learn-devops-fast/jmc-tutorial/_posts/2020-12-10-Start_JDK_Flight_Recorder_How_JFR_JMC.md

 process didn’t do much, but we can see that what little it did was spent transferring data.

-This exercise was mostly to describe how to make a recording, and basic navigation in the user interface.
+This exercise was mostly to describe how to make a Java Flight Recorder recording, and basic navigation in the user interface.
 Once you are done with the recording, remember to shut down the DoNothing application.